Drug Information

 Pregnancy: This medication may harm the baby if taken during pregnancy and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking hydroxyurea, it may affect your baby.
+If you are breast-feeding and taking hydroxyurea, it may affect your baby.
 Because of the risks associated with this medication, women taking this medication should not breast-feed.

 Children: The safety and effectiveness of using this medication have not been established for children.